MadBomber/sqa-talib/docs/getting-started/installation.md

 # Installation

-This guide will help you install SQA::TALib and its dependencies.
+This guide will help you install SQA::TAI and its dependencies.

 ## Prerequisites

-SQA::TALib requires:
+SQA::TAI requires:

 - Ruby >= 3.1.0
 - TA-Lib C library >= 0.4.0